 The most important topic of website designing is the Understanding Target Audience.
 Target Audience is those for which website is created.

 Now that you have a list of what your visitors want to achieve and what the site owner wants to achieve you should start to rank that information, you have your fictional friends to help you work out which tasks are most important if one of them has not already asked about a piece of information, or it will not help this individual to reach a goal, it may be lower importance.

-If your site does not fulfill you visitors requirements quickly and easily they will go elsewhere, I am not saying you should ignore messages that the site owner wants featured jus that the need of the visitors should usually be considered o paramount importance.
+If your site does not fulfill your visitor’s requirements quickly and easily they will go elsewhere, I am not saying you should ignore messages that the site owner wants to be featured that the need of the visitors should usually be considered paramount importance.

 At this point, you might also look at other sites that address a similar topic the competition look at what they do and don’t do well and whether these sites meet the requirements of the persons you expect to visit your site.